 Career development is one of the three main goals of the education system in British Columbia.
 A person's career is considered their journey through life, and the K-12 Career Education curriculum offers students the opportunity to pursue this in personally meaningful and goal-oriented ways.
-Services are provided in the following areas:
+Career and post-secondary advisors provide the following services: